ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Nested tokens can be one of three types as defined in this document or types standardized in follow-on documents (e.g., {{UCCS}}).
 Nested tokens are the only mechanism by which JSON can be embedded in CBOR and vice versa.

-The addition of further types is accomplished by augmenting the $EAT-CBOR-Tagged-Token socket or the $JSON-Selector-Type and $JSON-Selector-Value sockets.
+The addition of further types is accomplished by augmenting the $EAT-CBOR-Tagged-Token socket or the $JSON-Selector socket.

 When decoding a JSON-encoded EAT, the type of submodule is determined as follows.
 A JSON object indicates the submodule is a Claims-Set.